 Hidden Costs to Watch Out For

-- Implementation & Setup Fees – Some LMS providers charge for installation, customisation, and initial setup.
+- Implementation and Setup Fees – Some LMS providers charge for installation, customisation, and initial setup.

-- Training & Onboarding – Ensuring administrators and users are properly trained can require additional spending.
+- Training and Onboarding – Ensuring administrators and users are properly trained can require additional spending.
 Budget for internal training.

-- Content Licensing & Third-Party Integrations – If you need external content, ensure licensing fees are clear upfront.
+- Content Licensing and Third-Party Integrations – If you need external content, ensure licensing fees are clear upfront.

-- Data Storage & Bandwidth Usage – Costs can increase if your organisation stores large amounts of content or has high traffic.
+- Data Storage and Bandwidth Usage – Costs can increase if your organisation stores large amounts of content or has high traffic.
 What’s included?

-- Future Scalability & Upgrade Costs – Pricing may change dramatically when you expand usage or add new features.
+- Future Scalability and Upgrade Costs – Pricing may change significantly when you expand usage or add new features.

 A pricing model that seems affordable at first can become costly when these hidden expenses emerge.